Product Autopilot NEW

 # Gateway runs on port 18789

-Every layer of Mission Control is hardened — from API authentication to error handling.
+Every layer of Autensa is hardened — from API authentication to error handling.

 API authentication with MC_API_TOKEN.
 Same-origin browser requests are auto-allowed without a token.